sdsddsd1/kiss-games/README.md

-# gamerepository compatible with kisslinux.
+## gamerepository compatible with kisslinux.

-## sdsddsd' personal repo.
+# sdsddsd's personal repo.

 > This repo is under construction.
 Use on own risk.
 May brake your system.
 Read the buildfiles.